 TRL’s Chief Scientists share their thoughts on healthy mobility and the need for cleaner and safer transport solutions in the future.

 The Road Safety Foundation is a UK charity advocating road casualty reduction through simultaneous action on all components of the safe road system: roads and roadsides, speeds, vehicles, road users, post-crash care, and leadership.
 We led the establishment of the European Road Assessment Programme (EuroRAP) and more recently this has fed into the International Road Assessment Programme (iRAP).
 The Foundation plays a pivotal role in raising awareness and understanding of the importance of road infrastructure, taking a proactive approach to managing risk rather than simply reacting to crashes when they occur.

 The Safe System approach is based on the principle that people make mistakes and that the road system as a whole should therefore be designed to minimise the likelihood of human error resulting in death or serious injury.
 Given that driver error is a significant contributory factor in the majority of road traffic collisions, Connected and Autonomous Vehicles (CAVs) offer the possibility of preventing many of the most serious collisions while also creating their own challenges for road users.

-With CAVs beginning to enter the public realm, the transition as vehicles at different levels of automation interact and the ways in which human behaviours adapt to this growing mix of environments will become an increasing issue.
+With CAVs beginning to enter the public realm, the transition of vehicles at different levels of automation, how they interact and the ways in which human behaviours adapt to this growing mix of environments, will become an increasing issue.
 Infrastructure will therefore remain key for many years to come, ensuring that road users and vehicles are consistently provided with a clear understanding of what is expected of them in any given scenario.

-We are pleased to be part of this journey, ensuring that safety remains at the heart of the debate about how CAVs are adopted.
+We are pleased to be part of this journey, and will continue to make certain that safety remains at the heart of the debate about how CAVs are adopted.